Create a

 How common is the toxic workplace?

-According to the "Workplace Stress" survey conducted by Monster, 42% of surveyed workers had left their jobs because of experiencing an over-stressful work environment and further reported that 61% of workers had experienced illnesses attributed to such stress.
-Interestingly, the source of the stress was relatively balanced between supervisors (40%), heavy workloads (39%), poor work-life balance (34%), and their relationships with co-workers (31%).
+According to the "Workplace Stress" survey conducted by Monster, 42% of surveyed workers had left their jobs due to an overstressful work environment, and 61% had experienced illnesses attributed to such stress.
+Interestingly, the sources of stress were relatively evenly distributed among supervisors (40%), heavy workloads (39%), poor work-life balance (34%), and relationships with co-workers (31%).

 The Society for HR Management (SHRM) investigated the toxic workplace phenomenon and found that nearly 20% of employees quit due to a problematic culture, and 60% resigned due to their managers.
 Perhaps more troubling are the findings that nearly 25% of all surveyed employees “dreaded going into work,” didn’t feel safe voicing their opinions, and felt they were not valued and respected in their workplaces.
 The issue, of course, is that these toxic workplace experiences and perceptions are well-established as major drivers of turnover.